 Amendments may be required as a result of public submissions or for other reasons.
-Where amendments are required to a draft planning agreement that materially affect the nature, scope or timing of the public benefits or the key terms of the planning agreement, the amended draft planning agreement and explanatory note will be re-exhibited:
+Where amendments are required to a draft planning agreement that materially affect the nature, scope or timing of the public benefits or the key terms of the planning agreement, the amended draft planning agreement and explanatory note will be re-exhibited.

-Modification & re-notification
+Amendment & re-notification

-Planning agreements can be modified by agreement between the parties.
-Either party can request a modification.
-Modification will generally occur through a deed of variation to the planning agreement.
+Planning agreements can be amended by agreement between the parties.
+Either party can request an amendment.
+Amendment will generally occur through a deed of variation to the planning agreement.
 The draft deed will be prepared by the City.
-The party proposing the modification must bear the other party's cost of the modification.
-The public notification obligations set out above apply to any modification.
+The public notification obligations set out above apply to amendments.
+Applicable fees for the amendment and public re-notification may apply.